2013/14 Academic Year Report

 Eton’s central purpose is the provision of education.
-A significant part of the College’s activities is the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
+The Provost and Fellows are committed to the provision of scholarships and bursaries designed to widen access to the education that Eton provides.
 Over time, the Provost and Fellows want to ensure 70 boys receive full fee remission and 25% of boys in the school are financially assisted.
-Scholarships are fee reductions of up to 10% awarded through competition on academic or musical merit, and “bursaries” are fee reductions awarded according to need.
+Scholarships are fee reductions of up to 10% awarded through competition on academic or musical merit, and bursaries are fee reductions awarded according to need.
 Assessments of financial need are made through detailed annual means tests.

 Scholarships were awarded to 144 boys.
 King’s Scholarships are awarded on academic promise and Music Scholarships on musical promise; both provide a 10% reduction in the school fee and are supplemented by bursaries according to need up to full fees if this is necessary to let a boy take up his place.
 Junior Scholars, Sixth Form Scholars and New Foundation Scholars, all of whom are boys from state schools, pay only what their families can afford.